 4. Eating Smaller Portions:

-Additionally food in Japan is served in smaller plates.
-This makes food looks larger.
+Additionally, food in Japan is served in smaller plates.
+This makes the food looks larger.
 Another aspect of Japanese food culture is that manner in which food is being served should showcase the natural beauty of food.

 5. Walking is a Ritual:

 Japanese people walk a lot.
 Be it men or women walking in Japan is a part of daily routine.
 Japanese people do not park their vehicles in their door step they leave the vehicle away from their home and walk the rest of the distance towards home.
 Walking is a good form of exercise that makes you fit and slim.